Gajal636/My-First-Project/README.md

 Backtracking is a powerful algorithmic technique used to find solutions to combinatorial problems.
 It explores all possible candidates for a solution by incrementally building it and undoing incorrect choices along the way.

 The basic idea behind backtracking is to perform a depth-first search through the solution space, backtracking whenever we encounter an invalid partial solution.
 By exploring different possibilities and discarding incorrect paths, we ultimately reach a valid solution or conclude that no solution exists.
-Hope this will be helpful!!
+Hope this will be helpful!!!